-Nate Hamilton, PT, DPT, MTC, CSCS Physical Therapist
+Nate Hamilton, PT, DPT, OCS, MTC, CSCS Physical Therapist

 I was born and raised in sunny Las Vegas, Nevada.
 My mother’s side of the family is from Grand Island, Nebraska resulting in many memorable trips and ultimately my decision to go to Creighton University for my Bachelor of Science in Exercise Science (2009).
 Right after graduating, I earned the designation of Certified Strength and Conditioning Specialist (CSCS) from the National Strength and Conditioning Association.
 In 2014 I earned my Doctor of Physical Therapy (DPT) from Regis University in Denver, Colorado.
 In 2016 I earned my Manual Therapy Certificate (MTC) from Evidence in Motion and am now working towards becoming a Fellow in the American Academy of Orthopedic Manual Physical Therapists (FAAOMPT).
 I primarily treat individuals across the age spectrum with muscle/joint problems including those who are recovering from injury, slow onset problems, and post-surgical.